 No passport?
 No problem!

 Looking for somewhere truly tropical that’s still part of the United States?
-There may be more options than you realize!
+While you’re probably thinking of Hawaii, there may be more options than you realize!
 Not only are these three islands warm all year, they also qualify as domestic travel.
 So no passport, no customs required—just fun in the sun!

 Here are the top attractions you’ll find in our top three passport-free warm weather destinations: